opentensor/TensorWiki/content/intro/index.md

 ---

 Bittensor is a mining network, similar to Bitcoin, that offers censorship-resistant access to a decentralized network of machine learning models.
-By leveraging digital incentives and rewarding participants directly for their contributions of computational resources, expertise and innovation, Bittensor establishes a comprehensive,  open-source ecosystem of artificial intelligence capabilities.
-The native currency, TAO, constitutes both reward and access token.
+By leveraging digital incentives and rewarding participants directly for their contributions of computational resources, expertise and innovation, Bittensor establishes a comprehensive,  open-source ecosystem of artificial intelligence competencies.
+The native currency, TAO, constitutes both reward and access token to the network.

-This documentation covers the three primary ways that users can interact with the network: mining, validating, and as a client.
+This documentation covers the three primary ways that users can interact with Bittensor: mining, validating, and through the API as a client.

 ---